jnozzi/cocoadev.com/SiteContent/General/CoreDataAppWithMultipleDetailWindows.markdown

-I have an app created with [[CoreData]] that presents two entities (classroom and student), one-to-many and one-to-one, respectively.
+I have an app created with General/CoreData that presents two entities (classroom and student), one-to-many and one-to-one, respectively.

 A single window presents a list with classrooms and, instead of using the traditional model of showing all the editing controls on the same window, I want to use separate windows - ONE FOR EACH ITEM I DOUBLE-CLICK.